nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents.md

 6. Problems
 7. Pathology

-{% include roadmap.html content="Subsequent releases are to be scoped" %}
+{% include roadmap.html content="Subsequent releases are to be scoped." %}